 To be a full time student you need to maintain a workload of 120 credits per year.
 We recommend you talk with us to ensure you choose electives to benefit your future career.

-- one other subject from the list of approved subjects* and
+- One other subject from the list of approved subjects*

-- A current first aid certificate (Red Cross Comprehensive or St John's Workplace) which is current at the time the programme starts.
+- provide a first aid certificate (Red Cross Comprehensive or St John's Workplace) which is current at the time the programme starts.

-- In order to participate in the clinical components of the programme, you must meet various Health Authority requirements.
+- meet various Health Authority requirements in order to participate in the clinical components of the programme.
 Currently, MRSA clearance is required by most clinical practice areas.

-Successful applicants will be required to complete a New Zealand Police Consent to Disclosure of Information form depending on their placement.
+- Consent to Disclosure of Information.
+Successful applicants will be required to complete a New Zealand Police Consent to Disclosure of Information form depending on your placement.
 The form will be sent to the Police Licensing and Vetting Service, and returned in confidence to the Head of School.
 Information on the NZ Police Vetting Service is available from the New Zealand Police website.